arjun-bala-krishnan/APT_Project/README.md

+# APT Analyzer

-The project is a python (PyQt) application for analyzing APT data.
+This is python (PyQt) GUI application for analyzing APT data.
 It has the following functionalities.

 1. The application helps map the peaks of Atom Probe Tomography data with additional controls over binning and peak resizing.
 2. One can export the binned file and do additional analysis in other software that supports the HDF format.
 3. It can find out the dimensions of monolayers within the data using a graphical visualization tool that can do binning along any direction.
 The ions in the monolayers can be extracted as a doc file, with or without decomposition.